spleen1981/retroarch-kodi-addon-CoreELEC/README.md

    - `savefiles` for storing the saves (e.g. memory card files)
    - `remappings` for storing remapped controls
    - `playlists` for storing RetroArch playlists - lists of games per emulated system
+   - `thumbnails` Boxarts / Screenshots / Title screens will be stored here
-   - `system` this is not the default system location, must be set up in retroarch settings if needed.
-It is convenient to put BIOS files here to avoid deletion on addon removal.
+   - `system` alternate location for cores additional system files (e.g. BIOS).
+It is convenient to put BIOS files here and avoid deletion on addon removal.
 Original content of `system` in addon folder can be copied here or downloaded again through retroarch online updater again.
-   - `thumbnails` Boxarts / Screenshots / Title screens will be stored here
+If folder is not empty at first start, this path will override automatically the default one in retroarch.cfg
+   - `assets` alternate location for wallpapers, themes, icons, fonts, etc. Useful in case custom assets are used to avoid deletion on addon removal.
+If folder is not empty at first start, this path will override automatically the default one in retroarch.cfg

 Put your ROM files to folder `/storage/roms`.
 You may put them in separate folders by systems, but it is not required by RetroArch.